 Unless you’re one of the few people who thrives on chaos, you’ll want to have a dedicated writing nook.
-Somewhere around your home, where you can’t be disturbed, would be most convenient.
-If you can swing it, select a room with a door.
+Choose a place somewhere around your home, where you can’t be disturbed.
+That would be most convenient.
+If you can swing it, find a room with a door (preferably one that locks).
 Some people hang a sign out letting others know that they shouldn’t be disturbed.

 I know a few writers who head for their library or Starbucks to get some peace and quiet.
 Others opt for the great outdoors, and they don’t even mind the occasional visits from beetles and spiders.
 It really doesn’t matter where you set up, as long as you can write without distraction.

 TIP: When working toward completing a book, try out a few places and see which one works best for you.
 Which spot helps you be productive?

 Set doable goals

 Finally, it is important to set regular goals for yourself.
 Professional writers always think in terms of words when writing their first draft, not pages, because pages can be misleading.
 They’re too dependent on the font you use.
-Now, if you’re in research mode, time is really the only realistic yardstick.
+Now, if you’re in research mode, time or quantity of notes are good yardsticks.

-It’s hard for me to give examples here, because the word-count target will really vary from project to project.
-Sometimes I can write ten thousand words per week, but that’s because I’ve done months of research (or I know the topic very well).
+It’s hard for me to give examples here because the word count target will really vary from project to project.
+I am able to write ten thousand words per week if I’ve done months of research (or I know the topic very well).
 Other times I’m happy to get two thousand words done by Friday.

-Whatever your goal, set it ahead of time, and then do your best to reach it.
+Whatever your decided goal, set it ahead of time and then do your best to reach it.
 The ultimate target is completing a book.

 TIP: If you find you want to take a lot of breaks, that usually signals a problem.
-Maybe you don’t know which way to go in the story or you need to do more research.
-I have found that operating off a good, solid outline helps, because it keeps me on track.
+It probably means you don’t know which way to go in the story or you need to do more research.
+I have found that operating off a good, solid outline helps because it keeps me on track.